Skip to main content

 Family Law Case Review

-Family Law Case Review is a FREE service offered by the Travis County Law Library that helps people without lawyers navigate the steps in their uncontested family law cases.
+Family Law Case Review is a free service for people without lawyers provided by the Travis County Law Library.

-• Your case is uncontested (agreed, default, or there is only one party), - and -
+• Your case is uncontested (agreed, default, or only one person involved)

 • No one in your case has a lawyer.